 - The mulch also keeps moisture in the ground by adding a layer of insulation.
 This is very beneficial during the hot days of summer.

 In this first post on deep mulch gardening, I hope to show you how and why I got started with this method.
 At the end of the season, I will come back and let you know of my results and we can determine if we thought this was a good method for gardening.

-If you would like to see a live video of my garden, you can join my private Facebook group Provident Homesteading and I there is a Facebook Live video I did for the group in there.
+If you would like to see a live video of my garden, you can join my private Facebook Group Real Food Homesteaders and I there is a Facebook Live video I did for the group in there.
 It shows you my backyard and garden and some of my thoughts on both.

 Want to remember this?
 Save Deep Mulch Method for Gardening Part 1: Keeping Weeds at Bay pin to your favorite gardening Pinterest Board!

 Do you use mulch in your garden?
-Please let us know in the comments below.
+Let us know in the comments below.
 And if you found this post helpful, please share.
 Thanks!